 And no, that wasn’t a comfortable shooting position!

-As the gear is already unpacked, I always like to get as many looks as I can while at a location so Emma got changed into another outfit and we turned everything around and shot against the red brick wall behind us.
+I always like to get as many looks as I can while at a location so Emma got changed into another outfit and we turned everything around and shot against the red brick wall behind us.

 A completely different look for about 5 minutes work.
 Note to self – Buy a better belt!